RalXYZ/HR-API-Proto/README.md

 The status code will be set to `200`/`401`.
 This is an important API to help users get access to authorized APIs.
 When invoking this API, cookie in the user's browser will be set.
-More specifically, `JWT` is used instead of cookie, to enhance security.
+More specifically, `JWT` is used in this API.

 ---